-The Company provides facilities related to wind power business and has a single reportable segment as defined in Ind AS 108 - Operating Segment.
+The Company provides facilities related to infrastructure development (wind & solar) and power generation business.
+These segments have been identified taking into account the reportable segment as defined in Ind AS 108 - Operating Segment.
 The Company provides these facilities only in India and hence the entire amount of revenue is from external customers based in India and all non-current assets are also located in India.